geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And near him was the brave Alonzo found,<br>
 His manly bosom pierced with many a wound.<br>

-[^21]: Alfonzo XI obtained a signal victory over the Moors in 1340, at which time Alziras was taken, and the kingdom of Granada made tributary.
-He was killed in the siege of Gibraltar, which he had lost before, and succeeded by his son, Peter the Cruel. — *Puffendorf*.

 “Oppression soon, in Pedro’s iron reign,<br>
 Check’d the sweet transports of reviving Spain.<br>
 Bound by affection’s golden tie no more,<br>